StackVista/stackstate-docs/use/health-state/anomaly-health-checks.md

 Additional functionality available in the StackState Self-Hosted product:

-## Custom anomaly check functions

-Optionally, advanced users of StackState can create their own custom anomaly check functions.
-More information on custom anomaly check functions, parameters and available fields can be found in the [anomaly check functions developer guide](../../develop/developer-guides/custom-functions/check-functions.md#anomaly-check-functions).
-Note that you have to adjust an identifier of a custom anomaly check function such that it is recognized by the Autonomous Anomaly Detector.
-If you would you like to know more, contact [StackState support](https://support.stackstate.com).
+Advanced users of StackState can create [custom anomaly check functions](../../develop/developer-guides/custom-functions/check-functions.md).
 {% endhint %}

 ## See also